SuleimanFarah/sunpy/SOCIS-2014-Mateo-Inchaurrandieta.md

 I intend to remain part of the SunPy community after the summer, maintaining and developing.

 ###All stages
-At all stages I intend to work closely with the whole community in general and my mentors in particular.
+At all stages I plan to work closely with the whole community in general and my mentors in particular.
 I will keep them informed of my current work package and progress, and ask for reviews and feedback.
 I think criticism and advice are very useful and I always try to understand it and follow it.

 Past Projects
 =============